searxng/searx-instances/.github/ISSUE_TEMPLATE/delete-instance.md

 ---
 name: Delete an instance
-about: Delete an existing searx instance from searx.space
+about: Delete an existing SearXNG instance from searx.space
-title: Delete <searx instance url>
+title: Delete <SearXNG instance url>
 labels: instance delete, instance
 assignees: ''

 ---

 <!--
-Replace <searx instance url> by the searx instance URL.
+Replace <SearXNG instance url> by the SearXNG instance URL.
 Replace the ?? below.
 -->